aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 that are listed in table `files_intermediary`.

 INPUTS:
   - $dbhr  : database handle reference.
   - $tarchiveID: ID of the DICOM archive.
-    - $dataDirBasePath: config value of setting 'dataDirBasePath'.
+  - $dataDirBasePath: config value of setting `dataDirBasePath`.

 RETURNS:

-    an array of hash references.
-Each hash has three keys: 'IntermedID' => ID of a file in table files_intermediary , 'FileID' => ID of this file in table files and 'File' => absolute path of the file with the given ID.
+  - an array of hash references.
+Each hash has three keys: `IntermedID` => ID of a file in table `files_intermediary`, `FileID` => ID of this file in table `files` and `File` => absolute path of the file with the given ID.

 ### getParameterFilesRef($dbh, $tarchiveID, $dataDirBasePath)

 Gets the absolute paths of all the files associated to an archive that are listed in table `parameter_file` and have a parameter type set to `check_pic_filename`.

 INPUTS:
   - $dbhr  : database handle reference.
   - $tarchiveID: ID of the DICOM archive.
-    - $dataDirBasePath: config value of setting 'dataDirBasePath'.
+  - $dataDirBasePath: config value of setting `dataDirBasePath`.

 RETURNS:

-    an array of hash references.
-Each hash has two keys: 'FileID' => FileID of a file in table parameter_file and 'Value' => absolute path of the file with the given ID.
+  - an array of hash references.
+Each hash has two keys: `FileID` => FileID of a file in table `parameter_file` and `Value` => absolute path of the file with the given ID.

 ### getMriProtocolViolatedScansFilesRef($dbh, $tarchiveID, $dataDirBasePath)